block-core/ariton-website/README.md

 ### Data

-Anyone can provide "Data as a Serviced" within a community, which can be any type of data, but one specific data provider would be approved lists of content for children.
+Anyone can provide "Data as a Service" within a community, which can be any type of data, but one specific data provider would be approved lists of content for children.

 A data provider could have different curated lists of approved content, that are tagged with metadata and age-related tagging, allowing parents to subscribe (free or paid service) to data providers and utilize those data lists in apps for children.